-The Knightsbridge Neighbourhood Plan includes policies on a range of matters including character, heritage, community uses, retail, offices, housing, cultural uses, transport and the environment.
+The draft Knightsbridge Neighbourhood Plan includes policies on a range of matters including character, heritage, community uses, retail, offices, housing, cultural uses, transport and the environment.

 The submission version of the Knightsbridge Neighbourhood Plan has been submitted by Knightsbridge Neighbourhood Forum to Westminster City Council.
 An 8 week consultation ended on 14 February 2018.
 The representations received during this consultation can be viewed below:

 The examiner will consider the representations made during the consultation period and determine whether the plan meets a number of statutory tests (’Basic Conditions’).
 The examiner’s report can recommend one of three main recommendations: (i) the plan proceeds to referendum (ii) the plan proceeds to referendum with modifications (iii) the plan should not proceed to referendum.
 Before a neighbourhood plan can proceed to referendum, the council is required to set out its response to each of the examiner’s recommendations and publish a ‘Decision Statement’.

 Find out more about the Forum by visiting their website.